andrewfrueh/PowderOfLife/Documentation/API/Arduino/README.md

 ## Overview of the framework in the Arduino environment

-Here is an explanation of how the Engine and Neuron base functionality interact in the provided source code, written for new users:
+Here is an explanation of how the Engine and Neuron base functionality interact.

 ### Engine and Neuron Interaction